 Young people need

 - Adults who can help them remember the dead person

 - Adults who can be available to help them understand their feelings

 - Reassurance that it is OK to be upset but that it is also OK to forget and have fun too sometimes

 - A sense of what is constant in their lives.

-The Candle Project offers one to one and group counselling for any child or young person in South East London experiencing loss through death, training advice and consultancy for local schools and other professional agencies, and an advice service for parents and carers.
+The Candle Child Bereavement Service offers one to one and group counselling for any child or young person in south east London (Bromley, Croydon, Lambeth, Lewisham and Southwark) experiencing loss through death, training advice and consultancy for local schools and other professional agencies, and an advice service for parents and carers.